Waddle250/viminal/README.md

 # Viminal
-A video player for your terminal so you can watch Bad Apple or smth
+A video player for your terminal so you can watch Bad Apple or smth.

 ## What is Viminal?
 It's a program made in Python that can play videos and audio in terminals.
 It's pretty useful if you want to watch a video but don't have the app to and need something smaller.